-In the WKPELA benchmark 2017 the RFID time series in terms of numbers per year class released, screened and recaptured per release year and recapture year was accepted for use in the assessment from 2017 onwards.
-During the period 2011-2016 as many as 313 558 mackerel has been tagged with the new tags and 2430 of these tags have recaptured.
-This includes an experiment off the Norwegian Coast on young mackerel in September 2011 as well as three experiments carried out in August in Iceland 2015-2017, none of which is included as input data in the assessment.
+In the WKPELA benchmark 2017 (ICES, 2017b) the RFID time series in terms of numbers per year class released, screened and recaptured per release year and recapture year was accepted for use in the assessment from 2017 on-wards.
+The RFID tagging has continued annually since 2011.
+This includes an experiment off the Norwegian Coast on young mackerel in September 2011 as well as five experiments carried out in August in Iceland 2015-2019, none of which is included as input data in the assessment.
 In the assessment only data from the releases at the spawning grounds in May-June of Ireland and the Hebrides are included.

-The RFID-tagged mackerel are currently recaptured at 17 European factories processing mackerel for human consumption.
+Mackerel are now recaptured at factories processing mackerel for human consumption in Norway, Scotland and Iceland.
 The project started with RFID antenna reader systems connected to conveyor belt systems at 8 Norwegian factories in 2012.
-Now there are 5 operational systems in at 4 factories in UK (Denholm has 2 RFID systems), 3 in Iceland, 1 at the Faroes and 1 in Denmark
+Now there are 5 operational systems at 4 factories in UK (Denholm has 2 RFID systems) and 3 in Iceland.
+Norway has installed RFID systems at 8 more factories in 2017-2018, most of which with the purpose of scanning Norwegian spring spawning herring catches (IMR started tagging herring in 2016), but some also processing mackerel.
+More systems are also bought by Ireland (3), which up to now has been non-operational.